dhimmel/rephetio-manuscript/manuscript.md

 #### Transcriptional signatures of disease using STARGEO

-[STARGEO](http://stargeo.org/) is a nascent platform for annotating and meta-analyzing differential gene expression experiments.
+[STARGEO](http://stargeo.org/) is a nascent platform for annotating and meta-analyzing differential gene expression experiments [@rc4BI37X].
 The STAR acronym stands for Search-Tag-Analyze Resources, while GEO refers to the Gene Expression Omnibus [@14VfbatMA; @tGvcfcsl].
 STARGEO is a layer on top of GEO that crowdsources sample annotation and automates meta-analysis.